gavinlyonsrepo/backupmenu/README.md

 A Personal Package Archives (PPA) has been created on Ubuntu package building and hosting section of launchpad site called backupmenu.
-Package built on Ubuntu 18.04 LTS (Bionic Beaver) 64bit
+Package built on Ubuntu 20.04 LTS (Focal Fossa) 64bit

 To install this on your system run commands in terminal